We tested 4 different packing cubes: Which one is best?

 Ultimately, if you're looking to pack as much possible into your suitcase, I recommend the EPICKA TripCozy Compression Packing Cubes.

-If you're more on a budget, the BAGAIL Compression Packing Cubes are also a great option.
+If you're on a budget, the BAGAIL Compression Packing Cubes are also a great option.

-Now, if you don't need your clothes to be fully compressed and you're goal is more so from an organization standpoint, then you can't go wrong with the Amazon Basics Packing Cubes.
-And while the value wasn't there for me, if a brand name is important to you, you can pick up a set of the Away Packing Cubes.
+If you don’t need your clothes to be fully compressed and your goal is more about organization, you can’t go wrong with the Amazon Basics Packing Cubes — especially at such a low price.
+And while the value wasn't there for me, if a brand name is important to you or if you're looking to get a gift for a friend or family member, you can pick up a set of the Away Packing Cubes.

 No matter which ones you choose, before you go on your next trip, make sure that you have a set — or two — of packing cubes on hand.
-For my family of four, we have four different sets, with everyone having their own color.
-Not only does it make packing significantly easier, but everyone also knows how to find their clothes while sharing suitcases and living out of a hotel.
+For my family of four, we have four different sets, each in a different color.
+Not only does it make packing significantly easier, but everyone also knows exactly where to find their clothes while sharing suitcases and living out of a hotel.